jongs/jongs.github.io/_posts/2022-08-13-no-kids-menu.md

 There is one big culture, one big and effective way to be happy and have fun.
 This life is truly amazing; Spaniards love it, and visitors love participating in it.

 _Side note: of course, I am aware Spain has different provinces with different sub-cultures.
 Each area has its grapes for its wines; some have the best cheeses and some the best ham and some have different languages and at times some even harbor desires of secession.
 So by one big culture, I only mean this way of leading a life with others in public spaces.
 That seems to be shared across all these different provinces and their cultures and serves as a common thread across Spain.
 A bit of data to back this up: Spain has the most bars and restaurants per capita in the world.
-My brother-in-law shared an article that claims there are more bars than hospital beds in Spain. _
+My brother-in-law shared an article that claims there are more bars than hospital beds in Spain_.

 The U.S on the other hand is a factory of cultures.
 What is American food?
 I am not sure there is a definitive answer but I am sure it includes Italian pizza, French fries, hotdogs, Tex-mex, and American Chinese food.